 Founder, Pipsy GmbH

-– How cognitive overload and stress in slows down transformation
+– How cognitive overload and stress slows down collaboration

-– How can we build trust in a digital age
+– Ways of building trust in a digital age

-Practical ideas and thought provoking questions to understand the psychology of technology human interaction in a digital age.
+Thought provoking questions and practical ideas to understand the psychology of tech – human interaction in a digital age.

 Jane Piper is an Organisational Psychologist and bestselling author of Focus in the Age of Distraction – a book looking at the impact of digital technology on our wellbeing and ways of working.
 She is interested in the intersection of humans and technology.
 She challenges us to look at the impact that technology is having our work, well-being and happiness.
 Jane grew up in New Zealand and has been living abroad for many years, most recently for 16 years in Switzerland.
 Bringing a unique blend of kiwi creativity and Swiss efficiency, she combines writing, speaking, consulting and coaching.
 After a twenty year corporate career, she now helps leaders and teams in knowledge intensive industries work better in a digital age.